numenta/htmresearch/projects/capybara/supervised_baseline/v2_with_sequences/README.md

-# Baseline V1
+# Baseline V2

 ## About
-This folder contains scripts to establish a supervised baseline for the classification of UCI accelerometer data.
+This folder contains scripts to establish a supervised baseline for the classification of datasets formatted in the same fashion as the [UCR sequences](http://www.cs.ucr.edu/~eamonn/time_series_data/).
 The input data can be:
 * SDRs coming out of the temporal memory
 * Union of SDRs coming out of the TM (average SDRs over fixed-size windows)